iifawzi/foodi/README.md

 ##### Application layer:

-It mediates communication between core business logic (domain) and external systems (infrastructure), where i'm defining the `driven` ports, for external components to interact with the application layer.
+It mediates communication between core business logic (domain) and external systems (infrastructure), when ere I'm defining the `driven` ports, for external components to interact with the application layer.

-The application layer is the layer that's responsible for the communication between the domain and the infrastructure, it defines the `driven` and `driving` ports. for simplification in this project, I didn't implement any `driving` ports, the application service communicates directly with the domain's service. `driven` ports are defined in the repositories directory, and the mail-service. these ports must be implemented by anyone willing to interact/to be managed with/by the domain.
+The application layer is the layer that's responsible for the communication between the domain and the infrastructure, it defines the `driven` and `driving` ports. for simplification in this project, I didn't implement any `driving` ports, the application service communicates directly with the domain's service. `driven` ports are defined in the repositories directory and the mail service. these ports must be implemented by anyone willing to interact/to be managed with/by the domain.

-The application services are also infrastructure agnostic, hence you will notice that no `HTTP` errors are thrown for example, but instead domain responses are returned.
+The application services are also infrastructure agnostic, hence you will notice that no `HTTP` errors are thrown for example, but instead, domain responses are returned.

 https://github.com/iifawzi/foodi/blob/878ce9645f1655b725797233e122e71c468d004a/src/Application/services/OrderService.php#L57-L76